-Sublime Text is full to the brim with editing features.
+Sublime Text is brim-full of editing features.
 This topic just scratches the surface of what’s possible.

 Multiple selections let you make sweeping changes to your text efficiently.
 Any praise about multiple selections is an understatement.
 This is why: